The Tech Interactive: Description

-The building has a distinctive mango and azure color, and has three floors.
-On the lower level there is a complex multi-story sculpture titled Origin, inside a 45 ft cylindrical tower.
-The artwork portrays relationships among art, technology, and natural resources of the earth.
-Near the entrance to the building, there is Science on a Roll, a popular rolling ball sculpture by George Rhoads.
-The front wall is inscribed with quotations from iconic Silicon Valley entrepreneurs Bill Hewlett, David Packard, Bob Noyce, and Gordon Moore.
+The building has three floors.
+On the lower level there is a multi-story sculpture titled Origin, inside a 45 ft cylindrical tower.
+Near the entrance to the building, there is Science on a Roll, a rolling ball sculpture by George Rhoads.
+The front wall is inscribed with quotations from Silicon Valley entrepreneurs Bill Hewlett, David Packard, Bob Noyce, and Gordon Moore.
 The building was designed by Mexican architect Ricardo Legorreta.

-The IMAX Dome Theater, opened in 1998 and upgraded since then, shows mainstream movies as well as educational films.
-It is Northern California's only domed IMAX theater and has the first dome laser projector in the world, seating up to 280 people.
+The building hosts the IMAX Dome Theater, which opened in 1998 and shows mainstream movies as well as educational films.

 The Tech is a registered 501(c)(3) organization.

 History

 Planning began in 1978 by members of the Junior League of Palo Alto, with later assistance by the San Jose Junior League.
 The City of San Jose promised funding for a Technology Center of Silicon Valley in the 1980s, but progress was slow.

-The first 20000 sqft temporary exhibit opened in 1990; The Garage, named in homage to the HP Garage, was housed in San Jose's former convention center.
-On October 31, 1998, a brand-new 132000 sqft facility was inaugurated, named The Tech Museum of Innovation.
-In May 2019, the organization was renamed as The Tech Interactive and announced a partnership with Discovery Education.
+The first 20000 sqft temporary exhibit opened in 1990, named "The Garage" in homage to the HP Garage.
+It was housed in San Jose's former convention center.
+On October 31, 1998, The Tech Museum of Innovation was inaugurated in a 132000 sqft facility.
+In May 2019, the organization was renamed as The Tech Interactive.

 In 2018, an expansion of Tech Interactive by 63,000 sqft was proposed, as part of a major high-rise office development in Park Habitat.

-During the COVID-19 pandemic, The Tech Interactive temporarily closed for in-person visits in March, 2020, and published online STEM resources through "The Tech Interactive at Home", in English, and "The Tech Interactive en Casa", in Spanish.
+During the COVID-19 pandemic, The Tech Interactive temporarily closed for in-person visits in March, 2020, and published online STEM resources in English and Spanish.

+In November 2020, Katrina Stevens became president and CEO of The Tech Interactive, succeeding Tim Ritchie.
+She is the first woman and first educator to lead the organization.

 Programs

 The Tech for Global Good

-The Tech for Global Good is a program aimed at inspiring young people to become problem-solvers who make the world a better place.
-It evolved from The Tech Awards, a yearly ceremony known as the Oscars of Silicon Valley in which individuals and organizations were recognized for their technological contributions to improving the human condition.
+The Tech for Global Good is a program evolved from The Tech Awards, a yearly ceremony in which individuals and organizations were recognized for their technological contributions to improving the human condition.
 In 2016, The Tech announced it was expanding The Tech Awards program from a once-a-year event to a year-round program with educational materials and exhibits.
 Since then, Tech for Global Good has focused every year on a different theme, such as health care or data.
 It honors organizations under that theme as its laureates for the year, focusing on their problem-solving abilities in lesson plans, videos and other materials for students.